theowenyoung/archive-actionsflow/docs/triggers/2-webhook.md

 This trigger accepts [all trigger's general params](https://actionsflow.github.io/docs/triggers/#general-params-for-triggers).

 - `method`, optional, `string` or `string[]`, you can define one or more as the specific method that the webhook should listen, the default is `undefined`, means that the webhook would listen all methods.
 The options value can be `get`, `post`, `put`, `patch`, `delete`, `head`, `options`
+- `should_deduplicate`, optional, `boolean`, if the webhook payload should be dedeplicate, the default value is `false`, it means every webhook request will trigger the jobs.
+You can set this `true`, and set `deduplication_key` to define the deduplication key.
 - `deduplication_key`, optional.
 The webhook trigger deduplicates the webhook body payload against body `id` key.
 If the id key does not exist, you should specify an alternative unique key to deduplicate.
 If neither are supplied, we fallback to looking for `id`, `key`, if neither are supplied, we will hash the body, and generate a unique key

 ## Outputs